OpenDSA/OpenDSA/RST/en/RecurTutor2/BinaryTreeInfFlw.rst

 Local
 -----
 Local traversal invloves going to each node in the tree and do some operation.
 In this type, there is no information flow is going between the binary tree nodes.
-For example, incrementing all the node values by one.
+For example, incrementing all the node values in a binary tree by one.

 Practice the local information flow through the following programming exercises